 While it can be really tempting to buy cedar wood from the hardware store or lumber yard, you need to be very careful.
 Always use food-grade and untreated cedar planks.
 These can be purchased on Amazon or your favorite local culinary or grilling store.

-How to Remove the Skin from Salmon
+How to Remove the Salmon Skin

 For grilled cedar plank salmon, I prefer to remove the skin because it allows more of that amazing smoky cedar flavor to penetrate the salmon filet from the plank.